 Polarizing things, such as pitties, puts them in angel or devil categories, each side slinging skewed statistics and unrealistic qualities, towards the other:

 Their jaws lock on their victims/There’s no such thing as an aggressive pittie

 The pit bull terrier is the breed of choice for criminals./Pit bulls are the best family dogs.

 Pit bulls will readily fight other dogs/Pit bulls are the most social dogs out there

 Who’s right?
 The problem lies within the fact that we only have two choices within to categorize pits: angel or devil.

 I am admittedly a pittie fan.
 Being a trainer, I am familiar with these dogs.
 I’d say roughly 60% of my clients own pitties/pittie mixes, however, I have never been bit by one.
-They can be very timid sometimes, and occasionally very submissive, but stand-offish is not a word for them.
+They can be very timid sometimes, and occasionally very submissive, but stand-offish is not a word for to describe them.
+They are usually not aloof.
 Sometimes shy, sometimes boisterous.
-Love playing with toys.
 Always a riot, though.
-Typically, they’re the type of dog who’d apologize for apologizing too much.
+They're the type of dog who’d apologize for apologizing too much.

-I’ve worked with a few clients who had dog-reactive pit bulls, but then again, I’ve had 4 pugs in the last week who were dog reactive.
+I’ve worked with a few clients who had dog-reactive pit bulls, but then again, I’ve had 4 pugs in the last week who were all dog reactive.
 Pitties are not suitable for every situation, but then, no dog is.
 But I’d confidently say they’re appropriate for most situations.
 I will not lie and say they are without fault; believe me, they can have faults, just like every other dog.
 But they have heart.
 They have loyalty.
 They seem to be willing to try to do what ever you want them to do.
 They are a dog.
-I personally do not own one because, unfortunately, that would be illegal in my home city of Lakewood.
-But hopefully I will be able to in the near future.
-I’ve kinda developed a crush on pitties, you see.
+I happen to have a soft spot for them.